100+ video editing terms you need to know

 Offline

-The first stage of the video editing process, called offline, is when the editor chooses the footage, sounds, and shots they will edit together.
+Offline is the very first stage of the video editing process.
+During offline, the editor chooses the footage, sounds, and shots they will edit together.

 Online

-The second stage of the video editing process, called online, is when editors do sound mixing, color grading, and add any final graphics and transitions.
+The second stage of the video editing process is called online.
+This is when editors perform sound mixing, color grading, and add any final graphics and transitions.

 Overwrite

-An editing process that replaces frames in a video timeline with a selected clip.
+An editing process where a selected clip replaces frames in a video timeline.

 P